Minimum Bottom Line Profit Should Be > 7%!

 - Mark-Up Percentage for Re-modelers – this article restricts the formula to re-modelers and additions.
 The formula works exactly like the formula in this article but adjusts for the issues related to this segment of the residential construction industry.

 - Margins in Construction – this particular article goes beyond the scope of just residential construction and includes those contractors in the multi million dollar range.
 In general the margins decrease with volume related to several factors.
-The formula is modified and explained in this article.
+The formula is modified and expanded upon with this article.

 Before we answer these two questions, let’s first define several layers of profits.
 Once we agree to the terminology, then we can analyze the question at hand: What is a reasonable profit in construction?

-- Adjusted Contracted Revenues – Very few industries have costs in the revenue section, but contractors incur these costs.
-Typically a contract has a set dollar value, but when the buyer and the contractor go to the closing table, the contracted price is reduced for selling costs: broker commissions, tax fees, buyer incentives, professional fees etc. In new home construction, this runs around 9 to 11% of the contracted price.
+- Adjusted Contracted Revenues – Very few industries have costs in the revenue section, but contractors are the exception to the general rule.
+Typically, a contract has a set dollar value, but when the buyer and the contractor go to the closing table, the contracted price is reduced for selling costs: broker commissions, tax fees, buyer incentives, professional fees etc. In new home construction, this runs around 9 to 11% of the contracted price.
 For remodelers, restoration contractors, and those contractors doing additions, this runs less than 2%.
 This is mostly due to allowance issues.

 - Gross Direct Profit (Direct Margin) – This is the dollar value of the adjusted contract price less the actual direct costs of construction.
 These costs include land, materials, subcontractors, labor, and other direct costs (permits, insurance/bonds, engineering, site utilities etc.).
 See Best Format for a Construction Income Statement for a better understanding of this subject.